 Learning review, output 1: How has Shifting the Power influenced local and national partner's response to emergencies?

 Learning review, output 2: Increasing the voice and the influence of local and national NGOs

 The conflict strand will be carried out in five communities in Pakistan and five communities in Kenya, with an estimated total reach of 37,500 beneficiaries.
 The humanitarian response strand will be carried out in Bangladesh, Colombia, DRC, Kenya, Indonesia, Pakistan and the Philippines.
 The learning strand will be led by Kings’ College London in the United Kingdom.

 Who is involved?

-The project is delivered by a consortium led by Christian Aid and including Action Aid, Concern, Help Age, King’s College London, Muslim Aid, Oxfam, Safer World, and World Vision.
+The project was delivered by a consortium led by Christian Aid and included Action Aid, Concern, Help Age, King’s College London, Muslim Aid, Oxfam, Safer World, and World Vision.

-The three year project is funded with £978,187 through the Department for International Development’s Disaster and Emergencies Preparedness Programme (DEPP).
+The three year project was funded with £978,187 through the Department for International Development’s Disaster and Emergencies Preparedness Programme (DEPP).